dennisss/dacha/pkg/vision/mocap/doc/networking.md

 Each camera has a network hostname of the form `mocap-camera-[unique-id]` (unique id derived from `/etc/machine-id`).

 The cameras are running Linux using `systemd-networkd` for managing the ethernet interface.
-The cameras are configured to:
+The cameras are configured to just request an IPv4 + IPv6 link local address.

-- Try to get a DHCP IPv4 address
-    - We only do a few attempts of this initially so that there isn't continous DHCP requests over the network.
-- Fallback to get a link local IPv4 address (this will be the normal case)

 Furthermore, they will respond to mDNS (DNS-SD) requests for the `_mocap._tcp.local.` service (this is handled by our camera supervisor program).